12 May, 2018

 Our little country has three natural wonders listed on Lonely Planet’s list.
 How cool is that?
 There aren’t that many countries in the book that are listed with more than three items.
 Australia has 3 natural wonders listed and the mighty USA has 5 of them.
 So you can imagine that us Kiwis are stoked with our 3 mentions by Lonely Planet.

 A road trip is the easiest and most fun way to tick off these 3 New Zealand natural wonders.
 It's also the most flexible way to get around in New Zealand.
 Hop into a Spaceships campervan and go for it.
-Our campervans can be picked up in Auckland or Christchurch and there are no one-way fees.
+Our campervans can be picked up in Auckland (between the airport and the city centre) or Christchurch (next to the airport) and there are no one-way fees.

 These mysterious boulders on the beach are a 3hrs 30-minutes drive from Christchurch.
 Follow State Highway 1 south and you’ll see the signs soon enough.
 Of course, it’s more fun to take your time and make more stops along the way.
 For instance, start with a trip to Akaroa on Banks Peninsula to see some rare Hector’s dolphins.